Civil engineers plan, organise and oversee the building and maintenance of structures such as dams, bridges, sewerage systems and roads.

 Progression and specialisations

-Civil engineers may become self-employed, work as contractors, or focus on work such as:
+Civil engineers may progress to work as contractors, or focus on work such as:

 - project management